AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 that safely works for all your input seeds (if you have good ones and then double or quadruple that.

-By default afl-fuzz never stops fuzzing.
+By default, afl-fuzz never stops fuzzing.
 To terminate AFL++, press Control-C or send a signal SIGINT.
 You can limit the number of executions or approximate runtime in seconds with options also.